 Thus, the use of CBD products has been exponentially increasing for a wide variety of uses, including pain and headache, and anecdotal benefits are commonly reported.
 Although the various CBD companies provide guidance on dosing, there are no standardized dosing guidelines on optimal dosing, and strengths and frequencies used are widely variable.
 Some cannabinoid experts feel that most over the counter bought CBD products have too low of milligram content to have true physiological effects based on the high dose needed to enter the central nervous system through the blood-brain barrier.
 On the other hand, some suggest that “micro-dosing” with the lower CBD doses found in many products is enough to help replace endocannabinoid deficiencies.
 These dosing uncertainties have yet to be clarified and confirmed scientifically.
 Pure isolated CBD has never been evaluated prospectively in a randomized controlled trial in the treatment of migraine, headache, or pain to date.
 So, its use in the treatment of pain disorders including migraine remains primarily anecdotal at this time, but we anticipate future trials will provide more objective scientific data.
 The FDA is currently gathering and assessing available objective scientific data in anticipation of providing general dosing guidelines and recommendations of use.

-SAFETY AND SIDE EFFECTS
+SAFETY AND SIDE EFFECTS OF CBD

 CBD is generally very well tolerated, and pure CBD is not felt to be sedating.
 Actually, low to moderate doses are often more alerting.62 Early anecdotal literature involved CBD with sedating components (full spectrum products) including trace THC, other cannabinoids, and terpenes.
 For example, myrcene is a terpene often attributed to the “couch lock” phenomenon of some cannabis chemovars (strains).
 So, the sedation was not from the CBD, but actually from these other associated components.
 More recent studies (up to 600 mg pure CBD) have reported no sedative side effects.